AnonymFlow

 Router.
 VPN at the router level (DD-WRT, OpenWRT, AsusWRT-Merlin, pfSense) protects every device on the network but requires an explicit kill switch config - never active by default.
 On pfSense, create a gateway group with the VPN as primary and no fallback: if the VPN drops, routing fails rather than falling back to cleartext WAN.
 The most robust config for a household where TVs, consoles, and IoT devices all route through the tunnel.
 For the underlying radio encryption, our WPA2 vs WPA3 Wi-Fi security guide explains why WPA3 closes the KRACK gap and hardens the layer underneath the VPN tunnel.

 iOS. iOS doesn't expose a direct kill switch API.
 Clients rely on the "Connect on Demand" profile from the Network Extensions framework, which forces reconnection on any outbound traffic.
-Functionally equivalent in 95% of cases, with a window of a few hundred milliseconds during reconnection.
+Functionally equivalent in most cases, with a window of a few hundred milliseconds during reconnection.
 Sufficient for everyday use, with limitations for strict privacy.

 Android.
 Since Android 8, the system setting "Always-on VPN" + "Block connections without VPN" under Settings → Network → VPN → app gear icon.
 This is the most robust kill switch available on mobile - OS-level, it survives app crashes.
 Systematic recommendation: system-level Always-on in addition to the app kill switch; the two layers complement each other.